FirebaseGoodies/firestore-manager/README.md

 ![screenshot](screenshots/popup.png)

-> **Warning:** This project is still work in progress & may not be suited for production use.
+:warning: This project is still work in progress & may not be suited for production use.

 ## Features